-That said, not all accidents are caused by driver’s negligence.
-There may be a wide range of liable parties to consider.
-Your accident could have been caused by a defective auto part.
-Your accident could have been caused by mother nature.
+That said, not all accidents are caused by driver negligence.
+There may be a range of liable parties to consider.
+For instance, your accident could have resulted from a defective auto part.
+Your accident could have been caused by Mother Nature.
 In some cases, road conditions or unaddressed other hazards are at fault.
 Investigating a serious injury or wrongful death caused by a motor vehicle accident is complex and deserves the attention of an experienced attorney.

-Directly after an accident, it is important to contact the police and file a report.
+Right after an accident, it is important to contact the police and file a report.
 A police report will establish fault for possible future legal action.
 If you are injured, seek medical attention.
-If the accident caused serious injury or wrongful death, it is important to discuss this matter with an experienced attorney.
+If the accident caused serious injury or wrongful death, it is important to discuss this matter with a lawyer.

-As the passengers of buses and trains around the Baltimore area, we trust in the care provided by the Maryland Transit Administration and its transportation options, including the MARC train service and BaltimoreLink.
+As the passengers of buses and trains around the Baltimore area, we trust in the care provided by the Maryland Transit Administration (MTA) and its transportation options, including the MARC train service and BaltimoreLink.
 When these government entities fail to provide an adequate level of care, people can be seriously hurt.
-Negligent operations of trains and buses are a large part of serious injury cases, including, but not limited to:
+Negligent operation of trains and buses are a large part of serious injury cases, stemming from, but not limited to:

 - Operating under the influence of alcohol or drugs